 The food at Sukiya that may be vegan according to the allergen chart (there may be some cross-contamination) is:

 • Natto (be careful with the sauce, if any.
 For example, it appears mackerel is used in the sauce provided in Okinawa)

 • Grated yam with wasabi

 Please note the nori sheets contain shrimp.
 The allergen chart says that the pickles and kimchi don’t contain shrimp, but they may still contain fish.

 T’s Tan Tan

-The tempura batter at Tenya does not contain egg or milk, but may contain traces of these ingredients (as well as other animal products) because of cross-contamination.
+The tempura batter at Tenya does not contain egg or milk, but may contain traces of these ingredients (as well as other animal products such as shrimp or squid) because of cross-contamination.

 • Assorted vegetable tempura